 Patient Experience

-You have a general idea of how ClearCorrect works and how much you might pay, but what about everything in between?
+Now you’ve got a general idea of how ClearCorrect works and how much you might pay, but what about everything in between?
 Customer service, office procedures, satisfaction guarantees, and quality assurance are equally important parts of the process.

 ClearCorrect’s consistent oversight can help address problems mid-treatment to keep your smile on track.